huggingface/blog/chat-templates.md

 You can add a `chat_template` even for checkpoints that you're not the owner of, by opening a [pull request](https://huggingface.co/docs/hub/repositories-pull-requests-discussions).
 The only change you need to make is to set the `tokenizer.chat_template` attribute to a Jinja template string.
 Once that's done, push your changes and you're ready to go!

 If you'd like to use a checkpoint for chat but you can't find any documentation on the chat format it used, you should probably open an issue on the checkpoint or ping the owner!
-Once you figure out the format that model is using, please open a pull request to add a suitable `chat_template`.
+Once you figure out the format the model is using, please open a pull request to add a suitable `chat_template`.
 Other users will really appreciate it!

 ## Conclusion: Template philosophy